ucb-bar/dsptools/doc/Blackbox Compatibility.md

 * Floor
 * Ceil

-# Conversion functions between synthesizable Chisel number types + DspReal (use with caution!)
+## Conversion functions between synthesizable Chisel number types + DspReal (non-synthesizeable, use with caution!)

 > Note: These are only good for golden model testing.
 They should *never* be used in your final design.

 * SInt -> Real
 * Real -> SInt

-# Non-synthesizable operations that don't have Chisel number type equivalents
+## Non-synthesizable operations that don't have Chisel number type equivalents (with Verilator support)

 > Note: These work with Verilator + FIRRTL interpreter, but can't be used with type classes.